Trae tha Truth: Life and career

+Missing daughter

+Thompson's daughter, named Truth, was missing for several months after being abducted by her mother, Heather Cuevas, during a visitation in August 2024.
+After a concerted search effort involving multiple law enforcement agencies and a private investigator, Truth was found safe near the Mexican border in El Centro, California, on New Year's Day.
+Her mother, Cuevas, was arrested on child endangerment charges related to the missing minor.
+Thompson was reunited with his daughter shortly after.

 Honors

 In 2008, Trae Tha Truth was awarded by the mayor of Houston, Bill White, and Council Member Peter Brown with his own day, Trae Day, in honor of his outstanding work within the community.
 This is the first time the honor has been extended to a rap artist.
 Trae Day is celebrated every year on July 22.

 On May 23, 2021, Trae received the Change Maker Award at that year's Billboard Music Awards.
 The award, according to Billboard, pays tribute to "the artist or group that speaks truth to power through their music, celebrity, and community.
 They are socially conscious, politically aware, active in their community and charitable with time, money and/or influence to improve the lives of others."

 Philanthropy

-During Hurricane Harvey in September 2017 Trae and his friends, dubbed the "Relief Gang", spent a full day driving trucks and SUVs around the Houston area helping get residents to safety.
-They worked in Beaumont, Winnie, Kingwood, and Cleveland Texas - all areas where flooding was severe.
+During Hurricane Harvey in September 2017, Trae worked as part of his non-profit, the Relief Gang, spending a full day assisting area residents caught in heavy flooding.

-In October 2017, Trae hosted a fundraiser for a Houston area grandma attacked and carjacked at a gas station.
+In October 2017, Trae hosted a fundraiser for a Houston-area grandma attacked and carjacked at a gas station.

-In late 2020, Trae and his non-profit organization Relief Gang handed out clothing including jackets and face masks for the homeless.
+In late 2020, during the COVID-19 pandemic, Trae and his non-profit organization Relief Gang handed out clothing, including jackets and face masks, for the homeless.